katereverie/JavaScript/curriculum/curriculum-projects/Platformer-Game/keyTakeaways.md

 1. monitor when the left and right keys are pressed
 2. how to monitor keys?
 Create a keys object to track whether it is true that the left or the right key is pressed.
 3. Use switch cases to manage each key relevant for movement changes.

+## How to create platform and platform logic?
+1. create a Platform class
+2. create a constructor with x, y as parameters.
+3. Inside the constructor, create a position, width, height variable, and assign a position object with x, y as two key/value pairs to the position var, 200 (in this case) to width var, and proportionalSize(40) to height var.
+4. Below the constructor method, create a draw method.
+Inside the draw method, create style and a rectangle using `.fillStyle` and `.fillRect`.
+The latter should take x, y, width, height as arguments.
+5. Outside the Platform class, create a list of positions for the platforms, with a list of objects that contain x, y positions.
+6. Pass in each object's property value (x and y) in the platform position list to Platform class using `.map()`, and store them in a const var called platforms array since `.map()` returns an array.
+Note that each element of the array is an instance object of the Platform class.
+7. Animate the instance objects by calling `.draw()` on each one of them using `.forEach()`, since each instance object is stored in an array.
+8. Since the player may move to the right edge of the screen, you need to check whether that is the case.
+So, add a if statement to check it.
+9.